socialdata2024-group31/socialdata2024-group31.github.io/_posts/2024-04-22-covid-19-new-york-crimes.md

 Taking a deeper look into crime categories shows interesting trends.
 In 2020, some of the investigated crimes increased noticeably, including burglary, public order offenses and dangerous weapons.

-As seen in the previous plots, the majority of the increases were also not on the same level as pre-pandemic times.
-Only burglaries in May 2020 exceed both pre- and post-pandemic levels.

 When comparing pre- and post-pandemic levels, we see that the crime rates for some offenses, such as Theft and Assault, eventually stabilized to pre-pandemic levels, while others, like Alcohol and Drug-related offenses, decreased dramatically and stabilized at the same level as during the Covid restrictions, indicating a lasting shift in behavior or changes in how these crimes are policed and prosecuted.

 <img src="/assets/images/plot.png" style="width: 100%;" >